PG Parental Guidance

 No detail of potentially dangerous behaviour which young children are likely to copy, if that behaviour is presented as safe or fun.
 No glamorisation of realistic or easily accessible weapons such as knives.
 No focus on anti-social behaviour which young children are likely to copy.

 Discriminatory language or behaviour is unlikely to be acceptable unless clearly disapproved of, or in an educational or historical context, or in a particularly dated work with no likely appeal to children.
 Discrimination by a character with whom children can readily identify is unlikely to be acceptable.

 References to illegal drugs or drug misuse must be innocuous or carry a suitable anti-drug message.

 Mild bad language only.
 Aggressive or very frequent use of mild bad language may result in a work being passed at a higher category.

 Frightening sequences or situations where characters are in danger should not be prolonged or intense.
-Fantasy settings may be a mitigating factor.
+Fantasy settings and comedy may be mitigating factors.

 Violence will usually be mild.
 However there may be moderate violence, without detail, if justified by its context (for example, history, comedy or fantasy).

-How can I find out more about a PG film or DVD video?
+How can I find out more about a specific film?

-Please check the BBFCinsight for the film or video you are thinking of watching.
-BBFCinsight is available on this website, on our free App, as well as on film posters, DVD and Blu-ray packaging, and on some listings.
+Please check the Rating info for the film or video you are thinking of watching.
+Rating info is available on this website, on our free App, as well as on film posters, DVD and Blu-ray packaging, and on some listings.
 It provides comprehensive information on exactly why a film or video has been given a particular category.
 All the issues are discussed in detail and parents in particular can use this information to make informed decisions when choosing viewing material for their children.